 - High-Heat Oven Mitts

 These are just suggestions, however.
-As an Amazon Associate, I do get a small commission if you click on a recommended product, but my opinions are my own.
+As an Amazon Associate, I do get a small commission if you click on a recommended product.
 You don’t have to have these items exactly – they’re just what I like to use in my kitchen.

 If you don’t have some of the above equipment, you can make a few substitutions.
 For example, I provided volume measurements so you can use measuring cups and spoons rather than a kitchen scale.
 If you don’t have a bench scraper, you can use a sharp knife and your hands to shape the dough.
 A mixing bowl lined with a linen towel could also function as a banneton basket while a razor could work for a bread lame.

-I like to make my artisan bread over a weekend, when I have a lot more free time to work on my bread.
+I like to make my Cold-Proof Artisan White Sourdough Bread over a weekend, when I have a lot more free time.
 However, this bread does take a few days and sometimes it spills over onto a Monday when I have to take my daughter to school, so my schedule reflects that.

 Remember that you don’t have to follow this schedule exactly if you have a different routine than mine.
 Feel free to push the timing back further or start it earlier if it works better for you.